SamHowie/namespace.js/README.md

 ## The Solution

-A **module management system** that does the hard work for you.
-NamespaceJS keeps track of each files dependencies and builds your source files into a single script ready for you to test or deploy.
+A **module management system** that does the hard work of dependency management for you.

 ### What NamespaceJS Provides

-1. An AMD-like boiler plate for defining files/modules and their dependencies.
+1. **Definition Boilerplate** - An AMD-like boiler plate for defining files/modules and their dependencies.
-2. A NodeJS script to compile your Javascript files and modules into a single file.
+2. **Compiler** - A NodeJS script to compile your Javascript files and modules into a single file.

 ### How Does NamespaceJS Differ From AMD (Asynchronous Module Definition)?